helbling/jif/README.md

  - repetition might be considered a feature.
 Instead of seeing all patterns as endlessly repeating, we could mark repetitions explicitly and even have the possibility of repeating subsequences.
    This could be more appropriate to describe things like a full juggling act, or demonstrating how to get in and out of a siteswap.
+ - Object relabeling at the end of a period:
+   If a (part of a) pattern can be repeated, it should be clear from end positions of the objects which role they will play when the pattern is repeated.
+This requires an adequate description of start positions (objects in hands, in the air etc).
- - we might want to have some kind of object relabeling mechanism to shorten the period / file length as it might take quite long until all objects are in their starting positions again at the start of an iteration
+ As it might take quite long until all objects are in their starting positions again at the start of an iteration.
- - it should be possible to represent moving take-out patterns, they seem to be very popular nowadays
+ - The data about juggler position and movement should allow to represent moving take-out patterns, they seem to be very popular nowadays

  ## Thanks